Topics Map > Technical Documentation > Multimedia Content

 During instruction, students may feel as if they don't get enough face time with you as an instructor.
-One way to address these concerns is to provide audio or video feedback to student assignments in the Canvas SpeedGrader tool.
+One way to address these concerns is to provide audio or video feedback on student assignments in the Canvas SpeedGrader tool.
 Once you get used to this process, this process may be quicker than typing out text feedback.
 Using this approach, however, you should make sure there are no students in your course with accessibility needs that would make this approach a barrier.

 Adding Video to Comments

 When using the SpeedGrader in Canvas, you can record or link to a video that provides feedback to students.
 Be aware that content recorded in this tool for the purposes of feedback to a student in SpeedGrader can’t be repurposed for another student.
 For multiple recipient feedback, the Canvas Announcements tool is recommended.